 In March 2021, new car sales in Europe increased by 63% but the passenger car market is still well below pre-pandemic levels.
+The VW Golf regained its position as Europe’s top-selling car model.

 In March 2021, new passenger vehicle registrations in Europe increased by 63% compared to March 2020, when the COVID-19 pandemic hit.
 However, the European new car market was still more than a fifth smaller than in March 2019.
 Diesel car sales were particularly sluggish with less than a quarter share of the total European new car sales.
 Battery-electric vehicles took a record 16% market share.
 The Volkswagen Golf was the top-selling car in Europe in March 2021 but the Peugeot 208 was Europe’s favorite car during the first quarter of 2021.